 The features of interest for streamers :

 ASUS ROG Strix B450-F – This board is a bit on the pricey side, but given our savings on the CPU, we can afford this board.
 Just remember that any B450 board will be sufficient, just try to prioritize quantity of USB ports.
-As a streamerA streamer is somebody who engages in the activity of live streaming.
-More, we use a heck of a lot of those, especially when using a single PC setup.
+As a streamer, we use a heck of a lot of those, especially when using a single PC setup.

 Our Reasons for Choosing the Asus ROG Strix B450-F for our Dedicated Streaming PC